 Syontix.com is the most well-researched, in-depth investigation of gut flora that I’ve found on the internet thus far, and it’s made me realize something: gut bacteria are central to everything.
 From diabetes to ulcerative colitis to obesity to acne, you can tie them all back to gut flora.

 Now don’t get me wrong – nutrition is still a vital component of health, and this will still be a nutrition blog.
-BUT, my perspective has shifted: now, nutrition is important because of how it affects your gut bacteria.
+BUT, my perspective has shifted: now, nutrition is important not only because of how the food directly affects your body, but also because of how it affects your gut bacteria.

 Granted, a lot of issues still exist seperately from how they affect your microflora.
 I haven’t done all the research yet, but I’m certain that many nutrition principles remain important regardless of how they affect gut bacteria, especially the simpler principles like avoiding micro- and macronutrient deficiencies.
 Also, I’m still really fuzzy on thyroid/adrenal issues; a lot of people struggle with them, but I honestly know next to nothing about them, or how they may or may not relate to one’s microbiome.
 I guess I should get on that!